HeroCC/BedHome/README.md

     displaybedcoords: true

     #Whether to notify you of new updates (not auto-downloaded).
-Note this is reccommended, as if a bug is found or a         crucial new feature is added you'll be in the know.
+Note this is reccommended, as if a bug is found or crucial new feature is added you'll be in the know.

     updatecheck: true